American Racing Equipment: History

+American Racing Equipment was the first in the industry to introduce a line of wheels with a Teflon coating.
+Through comprehensive testing, the company has demonstrated that Teflon finish considerably enhances the wheels' resistance to common contaminants such as brake dust, dirt, road film, and ultraviolet degradation.
+This added resistance allows for more frequent use under harsh conditions with less need for cleaning.
+The ATX-Series, consisting of the Mojave, Diamond Lock II, and Victor models, embodies this new technology.

 Products

 Torq Thrust

 American Racing produced the Torq Thrust wheel that was first applied on the dragstrip and became a popular street racing wheel.
 It was specifically designed with a "tapered parabolic contour" spoke, as opposed to a semi-solid modular design, to increase brake cooling and simultaneously decrease wheel mass.

-The Torq Thrust wheel is considered by some as the most famous muscle car wheel of all time and is sometimes credited as starting the entire custom wheel movement.

 Baja

 The Baja was one of American Racing's first aluminum truck wheels.
 It is a one-piece, 8-hole design with a polished finish.
-This wheel is still used with trucks, Jeeps, and other off-road type vehicles and is available in various sizes, offsets, and lug patterns.
+This wheel is still used with trucks, Jeeps, and other off-road-type vehicles, as well as hot rods and muscle cars.
+It is available in various sizes, offsets, and lug patterns.

 Libre

-The Libre, sometimes known as the "daisy" wheel, was a 4-lug, 4-spoke wheel popular with sports car racers, often seen on MGB's and Datsun 510's.
+The Libre, sometimes known as the "daisy" wheel, was a 4-lug, 4-spoke wheel popular with sports car racers, often seen on MGBs and Datsun 510s.
 Each spoke appeared to bulge slightly in the middle, giving the wheel a robust appearance.
 These were cast in magnesium for racing and in aluminum alloy for street use.
 Eventually, the Libre molds were sold to Shelby American, who marketed the Libre under their name.
 Some 13" Libres have raised lettering on one spoke reading "SCCA", indicating wheels that were specially made for SCCA's Spec Racer program.